editorconfig-checker/editorconfig-checker/README.md

 x-iso-10646-ucs-4-2143 x-iso-10646-ucs-4-3412
 ```

-Note that `ascii` is an alias for `iso-8859-1`, `utf-16` is an alias for
+Note that `utf-16` is an alias for `utf-16le`, and `utf-32` is an alias for
-`utf-16le`,
-and `utf-32` is an alias for `utf-32le`.
-Dashes and underscores are allowed
+`utf-32le`.
+Dashes and underscores are allowed anywhere in the names, but they
-anywhere in the names, but they are not required, and are ignored.
+are not required, and are ignored.

 Also note that we don't have a specialized decoder to decode files encoded in
 any of the following encodings: